alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 _For more details on the core concepts of images, containers, and other Docker-related terms, check out this helpful guide._

+After experimenting with different defaults on a few projects, I've formulated some opinions and generated a template for future projects.

 ### Starter Kit Walkthrough

-After experimenting with different defaults on a few projects, I've formulated some opinions and generated a template for future projects.
-You can see the repo here <link>.
-It consists of:
+If you'd like to skip the explanation, you can see the finished repo <a href="https://github.com/alephnode/tdd-ts-docker-starter" target="_blank">here</a>.

+As for the opinions/assumptions being made, it consists of:

 - Node for backend
 - Express for my RESTful endpoints